yashsahugtx/skype-docs/Skype/UCMA/incoming-message-dispatching.md

 If an application is deployed to leverage DNS-based load balancing or hardware load balancing, it is normally assigned an application pool GRUU.
 The contact record in Active Directory that contains the owner URI of the application is typically bound to the application pool GRUU for the application.
 When a message targets an application’s owner URI or application pool GRUU, Skype for Business Server maps the owner URI or application pool GRUU to a pool FQDN and port, and routes the message.
 The pool FQDN either points to a hardware load balancer or resolves to all available machine FQDNs that correspond to the various application instances.
 This permits any message to be routed to a particular application instance.

 > [!NOTE]
-> <P>Skype for Business Server 2015 routes messages to one specific instance of the application irrespective of whether the message uses the owner URI of the application or the pool GRUU.</P>
+> Skype for Business Server 2015 routes messages to one specific instance of the application irrespective of whether the message uses the owner URI of the application or the pool GRUU.

 Every application endpoint instance is also assigned a GRUU that maps to the local FQDN and port of the application instance that owns this endpoint instance.
 When a message targets this GRUU, Skype for Business Server 2015 maps the GRUU to the FQDN and port for the application, and routes the message to this application instance.
 This GRUU is usually set in the collaboration platform at the time of construction, but can be set when the platform is auto-provisioned.
 The GRUU is typically used for multimodal communications for an application endpoint.